foambubble/foam/docs/recipes/capture-notes-with-drafts-pro.md

     2. the repository name of your Foam repo
     3. the GitHub access token from step 7
     4. An author name
-11. Check your Github repo for a commit
+11. Check your GitHub repo for a commit
 12. If you are publishing your Foam to the web you may want to edit your publishing configuration to exclude inbox files - as publishing (and method) is a user choice that is beyond the scope of this recipe

 ## Code for Drafts Action